-If you’re in need of tree service, consider DLC Arbor.
-We are an arbor service company that has been proudly serving the Denver area for over 30 years.
-We are a BBB accredited business and endorsed by Team Dave Logan.
-Please call 303 378-8000 or email us at firstname.lastname@example.org for an appointment.
+DLC Arbor has been proudly serving the Denver area for over 30 years.
+If you’re in need of tree service, you should know that we are a BBB accredited business and are also endorsed by Team Dave Logan.
+For an appointment, email us at email@example.com or give us a call at 303-378-8000.

-The city of Denver is known for its beautiful variety of parks and scenic tree-lined streets.
-There are about 1.4 million trees in the Denver area.
-What many don’t realize is the amazing fact that most of the trees were planted.
-Generations of horticulturists have toiled to develop trees sturdy enough for the rigors of the Front Range.
-Despite the many challenges, a wide variety of tree species not only survive the Colorado climate, they prosper.
-Got a problem tree or need a tree insect inspection?
-Why not call DLC - a trusted and license residential arbor company?
+Denver residents are proud of their beautiful variety of parks and scenic tree-lined streets.
+Did you know that most of the 1.4 million trees in the Denver area were actually planted?
+Horticulturists have worked hard for generations to develop trees sturdy enough for life on the Front Range.
+Because of this, many species of trees not only survive the Colorado climate, they thrive.
+If you have a tree you’re concerned about or if you’re ready for a tree insect inspection, please call DLC - a trusted and license residential arbor company.

-Ash trees make up about 15 percent of the urban forest in Denver or over 200,000 ash trees.
-According to the Colorado State Forest Service and Denver City Foresters, mature ash trees should be treated for emerald ash borer (EAB) this year.
-This tree pest has devoured tens of millions of ash trees in the eastern part of the U.S. because American ash trees have no immunity.
-The EAB is now in Colorado and homeowners should act now to save their ash trees.
-To save money, DLC Arbor recommends that ash trees be protected for both the EAB, lilac borers and other ash tree pests.
-Click here for the latest news on the EAB insect control.
+The urban forest in Denver is comprised of over 200,000 ash trees.
+The Colorado State Forest Service as well as the Denver City Foresters recommend that mature ash trees be treated for emerald ash borer (EAB) this year.
+Tens of millions of ash trees in the eastern part of the U.S. have been devoured by this tree pest since American ash trees have no immunity.
+Homeowners should act now to save their ash trees since the EAB is currently in Colorado.
+Homeowners who would like to cut costs should go ahead and opt to protect their ash trees from the EAB, lilac borers and other ash tree pests all at once.
+For the latest news on the EAB insect control, click here.

 Silver Maple and Oak Tree Pruning

-Silver maples and oak trees are some most popular trees in Denver neighborhoods.
-Many were planted 50 to 100 years ago.
-Both trees need to be pruned to help them withstand Denver's snow storms and prevent storm damage.
-Click here for more information about DLC's tree pruning services.
+You’ll spot many beautiful silver maples and oak trees throughout neighborhoods in Denver.
+A good number of these trees were planted 50 to 100 years ago.
+In order to withstand Denver's snow storms and prevent storm damage, these trees need to be pruned regularly.
+For more information about DLC's tree pruning services, click here.

 Large Tree Removal and Stump Grinding

-The polar plunge in November 2014 effected many trees in the Denver urban forest.
-There was a dramatic drop in temperature that month.
-Since trees had not hardened, many trees in Denver got flash frozen.
-Homeowners with oak trees in their yard should look for black shriveled trigs or dead buds.
-If the tree does not bud, it has probably died.
-Oak and maple trees tend to be large.
-DLC Arbor has the equipment to remove the largest trees found in the Denver area.
-Click here for more information about large oak and maple tree removal.
+Back in November of 2014, the polar plunge affected many trees in the Denver urban forest.
+Due to the dramatic drop in temperature that month, as well as the fact that trees had not had the chance to harden yet, many trees in Denver were flash frozen.
+Take a look at the oak trees in your yard, and check for black shriveled twigs or dead buds.
+The tree has probably died if it doesn’t bud.
+Perhaps you have oak or maple trees on your property that have gotten so large they are beginning to cause problems.
+At DLC Arbor, we have the equipment necessary to safely remove the largest trees found in the Denver area.
+For more information about large tree removal, click here.